 Processes crash for a multitude of reasons and it’s often difficult to understand the root causes that contribute to such crashes.
 When a monitored process crashes, you’ll see a process crash entry in the Events section of each affected process and host page.
 The example process below has some availability problems (shown in red on the timeline).
-By selecting the affected timeframe in the timeline, the Events section shows you the number of process crashes that occurred during that timeframe (3 crashes in this example).
+By selecting the affected timeframe in the timeline, the Events section shows you the number of process crashes that occurred during that timeframe (1 crash in this example).

 Click the Process crash details button to view a detailed list of the crashes that occurred during the selected timeframe.
 Here you’ll find all details related to why each process crashed.

 The provided crash details include the signal that killed the process (for example,